Resolving Kernel Panics

 The procedures defined herein constitute a testing road map and should be followed in the order specified.
 Read this FAQ thoroughly before proceeding in order to familiarize yourself with the steps and assure you have the necessary resources available.

-WARNING: Some of the testing procedures defined in this FAQ may require that you:
+Some of the testing procedures defined herein may require that you:

 • Connect and disconnect peripheral devices.